DianaCmaritim/PHASE-1-END-OF-PHASE-PROJECT/README.md

 * The user should be able to place a food order
 * The user should be able to make reservations
 * The user should be able to leave comments or reviews on service delivery.
+* The user should be able to search for a meal,get its recipe and follow on how to prepare the meal by themselves

 <br>